[Exclusive: on board with SOS Méditerranée] EU talks migration over dinner, as NGO rescue-ship sets sail

 As EU heads of state and government gather in Brussels to discuss migration, the Ocean Viking search and rescue vessel is preparing to set sail from the French port of Marseille.

-The Norwegian-flagged boat is charted by SOS Méditerranée, a humanitarian organisation that has rescued close to 33,000 people over the past few years.
+The Norwegian-flagged boat is chartered by SOS Méditerranée, a humanitarian organisation that has rescued close to 33,000 people over the past few years.

 Join EUobserver today